mchlbrnhrd/CTikz/README.md

 # CTikz
-C++ class CTikz to create TikZ file which can be used for latex.
-It is suitable to create charts out of a data array or data vector from C++.
+When writing thesis or paper in LaTeX and you have done data analysis in C++ or don't like the default Matlab graphics then CTikz can be used to create TikZ files for your LaTeX document.
+This C++ class CTikz creates TikZ files and as preview a pdf of the graphic.
+It is suitable to create charts out of a C data array (*double x[10]*) or data vector (*std::vector\<double\> x*) from C++.

 ## Example picture
 ![example picture](/doc/second.tikz.latex.png)